TheBagarius/PropertyTycoon-SussexUni/README.md

+# Property Tycoon
-Create a digital version of the Property Tycoon game
+Create a digital version of the Property Tycoon game using test driven agile development.

-## Scope
+## Scope / Agile Stories
----

 ## Tools we plan to use
----

 - Intellij Idea or Eclipse IDE
 - Github